48th GMA Dove Awards

 The 48th Annual GMA Dove Awards presentation ceremony was held on Tuesday, October 17, 2017 at the Allen Arena located in Nashville, Tennessee.
 The ceremony recognized the accomplishments of musicians and other figures within the Christian music industry for the year 2017.
-The ceremony was produced by the Trinity Broadcasting Network and was hosted by female singers Kari Jobe and Tasha Cobbs Leonard.
+The event was produced by the Trinity Broadcasting Network and hosted by female singers Kari Jobe and Tasha Cobbs Leonard.
 The awards show was broadcast on the Trinity Broadcasting Network on October 22, 2017.

 Performers

 The following were some of the musical artists who performed at the 48th GMA Dove Awards: